This file

 Democrat, 09 01 1859

-The Red Mill on the
+The Red Mill on the west

-west side of the river, carried on by Messrs.
+side of the river, carried on by Messrs.
 Salsich and the Greens, is now

 undergoing extensive repairs and receiving a new run of stone.
 These improvements will add largely to the

-capacity of this heavy milling establishment to accommodate the large number who
+capacity of this heavy milling establishment to accommodate the large number

-for manufacturing bread-stuffs.
-Mr. Enos
+facilities for manufacturing bread-stuffs.

-Street which runs from West Avenue (today West Main) to the mills.
-This timely improvement will render the
+portion of Water Street which runs from West Avenue (today West Main) to the

-in mud and mire, no matter what the weather.
+being buried in mud and mire, no matter what the weather.
 We are glad to see these changes going on, as

 they indicate that our business men anticipate busy times ahead.
 In this expectation we trust they may not be